Wilhelm Pieck: Weimar era

 Pieck held several elected offices in the Weimar Republic.
-He served in the Landtag of Prussia from 1921 to 1928 and again from 1932 to 1933, the Reichstag from 1928 to 1933, the Berlin City Council from 1929 to 1933, and the Prussian State Council from 1930 to 1932.
+He served in the Landtag of Prussia from 1921 to 1928 and again from 1932 to 1933 (leading the party in that body), the Reichstag from 1928 to 1933, the Berlin City Council from 1929 to 1933, and the Prussian State Council from 1930 to 1932.

 Nazi years and Moscow exile

 On 4 March 1933, one day before the Reichstag election, Pieck's family left their Steglitz apartment and moved into a cook's room.
-His son and daughter had been in the Soviet Union since 1932 while Elly Winter was still in Germany.
+His son and younger daughter had been in the Soviet Union since 1932 while his eldest daughter Elly was still in Germany.
 At the beginning of May 1933, he left first to Paris and then to Moscow.
 In Moscow, Pieck served the Communist Party in a variety of capacities.
 From 1935 until 1943, he held the position of Secretary of the Communist International.
 In 1943 Pieck was among the founders of the National Committee for a Free Germany, an anti-Nazi organisation created by the Soviets aimed at Germans.

 On 22 June 1941, Pieck and his family were in their country house on the outskirts of Moscow.
 Pieck came downstairs at six o'clock to his children's bedroom and said: "Children, get up, it was announced on the radio that war is over.
 Hitler invaded the Soviet Union, but that will be the end".
 In March 1942, the family was able to return home after the Soviet Armed Forces won the Battle of Moscow.